Hachette Learning Logo

 • Upskill staff and boost their confidence.

-Our research report draws on qualitative data from 15 participants across 11 schools primary schools in the UK with EYFS provision, as well as one special school and one idependent standalone nursery, sharing their experiences as 'early adopters' of Hachette Learning's SSP programme for Letters and Sounds Phases 1 and 2, Rocket Phonics First Steps
+Our research report draws on qualitative data from 15 participants across 11 schools primary schools in the UK with EYFS provision, as well as one special school and one independent standalone nursery, sharing their experiences as 'early adopters' of Hachette Learning's SSP programme for Letters and Sounds Phases 1 and 2, Rocket Phonics First Steps

 Key findings

 The impact on outcomes of any education programme is contingent on how it is used, the skill and expertise of the practitioners, and needs of the pupils themselves.
-We asked participantc if they believed that adopting Rocket Phonics First Steps had resulted in a positive impact across a range of areas:
+We asked participants if they believed that adopting Rocket Phonics First Steps had resulted in a positive impact across a range of areas:

 • 14 said that all children’s confidence in speaking and their verbal communication had grown.